SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Formalization of Mechanisms

+In this section, we generalize \ac{amm} formulas necessary for demonstrating the interdependence between various \ac{amm} invariants and state variables, as well as for computing slippage and divergence loss.
+Mathematical notations and their definitions can be found in \autoref{tab:token-exchange-notation}.

 Hyperparameter set $\Omega$ is determined at pool creation and shall remain the same afterwards.
-While this value of hyperparameters might be changed though protocol governance activities, this does not and should not occur on a frequent basis.
+While the value of hyperparameters might be changed through protocol governance activities, this does not and should not occur on a frequent basis.

-Invariant $\const$, despite its name, refers to the pool variable that stays constant only with swap actions, but changes at liquidity provision and withdrawal.
-In contrast, trading moves the price of traded assets; specifically, it increases the price of the output asset relative to the input asset, reflecting a value appreciation of the output asset driven by demand.
-Liquidity provision and withdrawal, on the other hand, should not move the asset price.
+Invariant $\invt$, despite its name, refers to the pool variable that stays constant only with swap actions (see \autoref{sec:path-binding}) but changes at liquidity provision and withdrawal.
+In contrast, trading moves the price of traded assets; specifically, it increases the price of the output asset relative to the input asset, reflecting a value appreciation of the output asset driven by demand (see \autoref{sec:demand-sensitivity}).
+Liquidity provision and withdrawal, on the other hand, should not move the asset price (see \autoref{sec:non-impact}).
+In particular, a {\em pure} liquidity provision and withdrawal activity requires a proportional change in reserves (\autoref{eq:liquidityChange}).